Needs Improvement

 How does Interdistrict School for Arts and Communication rank in CT?

-Interdistrict School for Arts and Communication is ranked #487 out of 990 schools in CT.
+Interdistrict School for Arts and Communication ranks #938 of 990 schools in CT.

 What is Interdistrict School for Arts and Communication's MySchoolScout rating?

-Interdistrict School for Arts and Communication has a composite rating of 6.3 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Interdistrict School for Arts and Communication has a current MySchoolScout rating of 3.3 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Interdistrict School for Arts and Communication?